amazon-archives/aws-full-stack-template/workshop/readme.md

 Next, go to the pipeline that was set up for you.
 Chose "Pipeline" from the left navigation, then choose "Pipelines."
 Open the pipeline associated with your goals app project, and choose "Release change."

-Wait a few minutes for the change to go through, and refresh your goals app.
+Wait a few minutes for the change to go through, and refresh your goals app page.
+If you don't see the new column show up, do a **hard refresh** (ctrl/command + shift + R) in your browser.
+Cool!
 What else can you add?

 ## End of Part 1